1976 New York Yankees season: Aftermath

 The 1976 Yankees saw the team restore the franchise to glory following the mismanaged years when CBS owned the club and failed to finish in the top half of the league or division from 1965 through 1972.
 Owner George Steinbrenner delivered on his promise to return the Yankees to greatness, and the fans responded as attendance reached over 2 million for the first time since 1950.
 Munson won the American League MVP, hitting .302 with 105 RBI.
-Munson became the first, and to date the only, Yankee player ever to win the MVP and the Rookie of the Year award while wearing the Yankees uniform.
+Munson became the first, and until Aaron Judge in 2022, only Yankee player ever to win the MVP and the Rookie of the Year award while wearing the Yankees uniform.

 However, the loss to Cincinnati in the World Series only consumed Steinbrenner to try to further improve the ball club.
 Thanks to the Seitz decision which made the reserve clause obsolete, Steinbrenner took advantage of the new era of free agency.
 In an era where other owners such as Charlie Finley were unwilling to spend money to keep players, and other clubs were still run by families not ready for the 'balance sheet' era of sports ownership, Steinbrenner ushered in the big salary era of sports by signing Reggie Jackson to a five-year contract worth just under $3 million.
 The idea of bringing in Jackson for 1977 would be to try to put the Yankees over the top.

 Still, the 1976 version of the Yankees marked a return of prominence to the organization.
 It marked the first of three consecutive American League titles, and a stretch of six seasons where the club won five division titles, four league championships, and two World Series titles.